Nash-Lab/Fusion-Learning/README.md

 `environment.yml` contains the necessary information regarding the dependencies used to run `FusionLearning.py`.

-`Data.zip` contains the raw data utilised in our work.
+`Data.zip` (available at https://doi.org/10.5281/zenodo.8224236) contains the raw data utilised in our work.
 Specifically, of the experimental and simulation case studies.
-It needs to be unzipped before being able to run `FusionLearning.py`
+It needs to be downloaded separately and unzipped before being able to run `FusionLearning.py`

 `Figures/` contains the figures exported from `FusionLearning.py`.